hlcbabuyo/terminal-profile/README.md

 ## 🚀 Overview

 This repository contains the source code that generates the dynamic, animated terminal SVG displayed on my GitHub profile.
 Instead of relying on third-party stat cards, I built a custom Python script that interfaces with the GitHub API to fetch live metrics and injects them directly into a raw SVG file.
-The result is a lightweight, zero-dependency, fully animated "hacker terminal" aesthetic complete with a spinning 3D Orbital Data Core.

 ## ✨ Features